 The monthly financial gift amount that you must give in order to continue as a member in good standing is not tax deductible.
 All giving above that amount qualifies as a charitable contribution for income tax purposes-you can make donations to ASH above the required monthly financial gift.
-ASH is a 501(c)3 tax-exempt organization.
+ASH is a 501(c)3 tax-exempt organization so check with your tax preparer as some state may allow for monthly contributions to be deductible at the state level.